Introduction

 Raised Beds Can Dry Out Faster Too

-Because raised beds sit above the surrounding ground, they can warm up quickly and lose moisture faster than traditional beds.
+Because raised beds sit above the surrounding ground, they often warm up quickly and lose moisture faster than traditional beds.
 This is especially true if the bed is shallow, exposed to wind, or filled with a very free-draining mix.

 Signs that a raised bed is drying too quickly include: